Synesthesie/capture-inaudible/build.md

 ### Linux

 Uncompress the .tgz file (using the command 'tar xzvf file.tgz') and run the .appImage.
-If the users refuses to integrate the app to the system, the app will simply launch.